Practice Hub

-Free Saville Swift Aptitude Practice: 72 Questions in 18 Minutes
+Saville Swift Aptitude Practice: 24 Questions in 18 Minutes

-Saville Swift Aptitude is a fast, integrated cognitive battery: 72 questions in 18 minutes combining verbal, numerical, and diagrammatic reasoning in a single test.
+Saville Swift Analysis Aptitude is a fast, integrated cognitive battery: 24 questions in 18 minutes split across three 6-minute sub-tests (verbal, numerical, and diagrammatic reasoning).
 Used widely across UK public sector hiring (HMRC) and mid-tier accounting firms (Mazars, Grant Thornton).
-This free simulation matches the Swift Analysis Aptitude format.
-One attempt free, no signup required.
+This simulation matches the Swift Analysis Aptitude format.

 Questions